McGeorge Bundy

-McGeorge "Mac" Bundy (March 30, 1919 – September 16, 1996) was an American academic who served as the U.S. National Security Advisor to Presidents John F. Kennedy and Lyndon B. Johnson from 1961 through 1966.
+McGeorge "Mac" Bundy (March 30, 1919 – September 16, 1996) was an American academic who served as the U.S. National Security Advisor to Presidents John F. Kennedy and Lyndon B. Johnson from 1961 through 1966, mostly remembered as one of the chief architects of the United States' escalation of the Vietnam War.
 He was president of the Ford Foundation from 1966 through 1979.
-Despite his career as a foreign-policy intellectual, educator, and philanthropist, he is best remembered as one of the chief architects of the United States' escalation of the Vietnam War during the Kennedy and Johnson administrations.

-After World War II, during which Bundy served as an intelligence officer, in 1949 he was selected for the Council on Foreign Relations.
-He worked with a study team on implementation of the Marshall Plan.
-He was appointed a professor of government at Harvard University, and in 1953 as its youngest dean of the Faculty of Arts and Sciences, working to develop Harvard as a merit-based university.
-In 1961 he joined Kennedy's administration.
-After serving at the Ford Foundation, in 1979 he returned to academia as professor of history at New York University, and later as scholar in residence at the Carnegie Corporation.
+After World War II, during which Bundy served as an intelligence officer, he was selected in 1949 to work for the Council on Foreign Relations.
+He worked with a study team on the implementation of the Marshall Plan.
+He was appointed a professor of government at Harvard University, and, in 1953, became its youngest dean for the Faculty of Arts and Sciences, working to develop Harvard as a merit-based university.
+In 1979, he returned to academia as professor of history at New York University, and later as scholar in residence at the Carnegie Corporation.

 Early life and education

-Born in 1919 and raised in Boston, Massachusetts, Bundy was the third son in a prosperous family long involved in Republican politics.
-His older brothers were Harvey Hollister Bundy, Jr., and William Putnam Bundy, and he had two younger sisters, Harriet Lowell and Katharine Lawrence.
-His father, Harvey Hollister Bundy, from Grand Rapids, Michigan, was a prominent attorney in Boston serving as a clerk for Justice Oliver Wendell Holmes Jr. in his younger days.
-Bundy's mother, Katherine Lawrence Putnam, was related to several Boston Brahmin families listed in the Social Register, the Lowells, the Cabots, and the Lawrences; she was a niece to Harvard president Abbott Lawrence Lowell.
-Through his mother, Bundy grew up with the other Boston Brahmin families, and throughout his life he was well connected with American elites.
+Born in 1919 and raised in Boston, Massachusetts, Bundy was the third son in a prosperous family, long involved in Republican politics.
+His older brothers were Harvey Hollister Bundy, Jr., and William Putnam Bundy, and his two younger sisters were Harriet Lowell and Katharine Lawrence.
+His father, Harvey Hollister Bundy, from Grand Rapids, Michigan, was a prominent attorney in Boston who'd clerked for Justice Oliver Wendell Holmes Jr. in his younger days.
+Bundy's mother, Katherine Lawrence Putnam, was related to several Boston Brahmin families listed in the Social Register: the Lowells, the Cabots, and the Lawrences.
+She was a niece to Harvard president Abbott Lawrence Lowell.
+Through his mother, Bundy grew up within other Boston Brahmin families, and remained throughout his life well connected with American elites.